padok-team/Padok-Stack/terraform/README.md

 TODO list
 ---------

- - **Comlete database tests**
+ - Use security group for API -> db comm ? (is this concept limited to AWS or also available with GCP)
- - Cluster multi-master ?
+ - DB with auto backups ?
  - List all required APIs and autorizations
- - Create a custom `VPC` ?
  - Check that the created cluster is configured the way we want it to be: c.f. params values
- - Delete the default node pool ?
- - DB with auto backups ?
  - bucket: use bucket-level authorization strategy ?
     -> How to do it ?
+ - Create a custom `VPC` ?

+ - Previously done:
+    - Cluster multi-master -> Available through "regional" clusters
+    - Delete the default node pool -> done through Terraform module conf
+    - Complete database tests -> Only one still KO but it's about external access to the database

 Goals
 -----